Dublin Junior Football Championship

-The Dublin Junior Football championship is the Junior Gaelic Athletic Association Gaelic football competition of Dublin.
+The Dublin Junior Football 1 Championship is the Junior Gaelic Athletic Association Gaelic football competition of Dublin.
 The winners of the Junior championship go on to qualify for the Dublin Intermediate Football Championship.
 The winners will also represent Dublin in the Leinster Junior Club Football Championship.
-St Vincent's are the most successful club in the Junior A championship having won the competition on six occasions, with their most recent victory in 2014 beating Craobh Ciarain in the final.
+St Vincent's are the most successful club in the Junior A championship having won the competition on six occasions, with their most recent victory in 2014 beating Craobh Chiaráin in the final.

-New format
+Format

 In 2018, the grading system of Junior Championships was drastically changed.
 The Dublin Junior Football Championship is divided between Junior 1 and 2.

 Junior 1 consists of 16 teams who are divided into four groups of four.
-The top two sides in each group are then included in an open draw for the quarter finals of the championship.
+The top two sides in each group are then included in an open draw for the quarter-finals of the championship.
 The team that wins the Dublin Junior Football Championship is promoted to the Dublin Intermediate Championship.
 The teams that finish at the bottom of their respective groups go on to play in a relegation championship.
 The eventual loser drops to the Dublin Junior Football Championship 2.

 Junior 2 consists of 14 teams who are divided into two groups of three and two groups of four.
-The top two sides in each group are then included in an open draw for the quarter finals of the championship.
+The top two sides in each group are then included in an open draw for the quarter-finals of the championship.
 No team can be relegated from the Dublin Junior Football Championship 2.

 A club that has a team in the Intermediate or Senior Championship will compete in the All County Championship.
 The all county championship is divided in three divisions and participation will vary each year depending on each club's performance in higher graded divisions.
 The winner of each all county championship will progress to a higher ranking all county championship if they do not already have a side in that championship.